Offender profiling: Notable profilers

+One of the earliest documented cases of offender profiling was used during the investigation of the "Mad Bomber" in 1950s New York.
+Psychiatrist Dr. James A. Brussel created a detailed psychological profile of the unknown suspect, accurately predicting traits such as his age, mental health history, social isolation, and even his habit of wearing a double-breasted suit.
+Brussel's work helped to narrow the investigation and eventually led to the arrest of George Metesky in 1957, marking a pivotal moment in the development of modern criminal profiling.

 Research

-In a review of the literature by Eastwood et al. (2006), one of the studies noted, Pinizzotto and Finkel (1990), showed that trained criminal profilers did not do any better than non-profilers in producing an accurate profile.
+In a review of the literature by Eastwood et al. (2006), one of the studies according to, Pinizzotto and Finkel (1990), showed that trained criminal profilers did not do any better than non-profilers in producing an accurate profile.
 A 2000 study also showed that profilers were not significantly better at creating a profile than any other participating groups.